 GPS is just one of several space-based radio navigation systems.
 Russian has its GLONASS system, the European Union has its Galileo system, and China has its BeiDou system.

 However, the Russian GLONASS is the only other system that offers global coverage, though slightly less accurately than GPS.
-The Galileo system is expected to reach global operational capacity by 2019, and BeiDou by 2020.
+The Galileo system and BeiDou system are expected to be completed by 2020 (they’ve already been operational for years, but are adding the last satellites to ensure global coverage and include spares).

 Space-based radio navigation systems are essential to most military applications, so countries don’t want to be reliant on another country if hostilities occur.
 The Indian military learned this the hard way in 1999 during the Kargil War when they were selectively denied access.
 By who you ask?